Last updated on May 2nd, 2021

 Results of Toluidine Blue Staining

-- Corneybacterium diphtheria contains granules with polymerized inorganic polyphosphate, which stains red violet color.
+- Corneybacterium diphtheriae contains granules with polymerized inorganic polyphosphate, which stains red violet color.

-- Helicobacter stains dark blue against a variably blue background.
-The concentration of Toluidine Blue used is 1%.
+- Helicobacter pylori stains dark blue against a variably blue background.
+The concentration of toluidine blue used is 1%.